wusatosi/exemplar/README.md

 ## Integrate beman.exemplar into your project

-To use `beman.exemplar` in your C++ project, you should include relevant headers from `beman.exemplar` in your source files.
+To use `beman.exemplar` in your C++ project, include an appropriate `beman.exemplar` header from your source code.

 ```c++
 #include <beman/exemplar/identity.hpp>
 ```

-You will then link your project to `beman.exemplar`.
+How you will link your project against `beman.exemplar` will depend on your build system.
+CMake instructions are provided in following sections.

 ### Produce beman.exemplar static library locally